iwomm/vmware-codehouse-2021/chapters/chapter-2/README.md

-# VMware CodeHouse 2021 - Chapter 2
+# VMware CodeHouse 2021 Prework - Chapter 2
+## Objective
 To continue with the project created in chapter 1, we will create API for managing TODO items.
 The API will have endpoints for
 - GET /api/todos - get the list of all todo items
 - POST /api/todos - add a new todo item